A picture of coins spread out on a table with a green plant growing out of it

 3. Only written commitments are enforceable.
 PWN is required before changes or denials.

 1. Request an IEP meeting within 10 school days.
-At this meeting, the team will explore whether the child’s behavior was a result of his disability.
+Ask whether the behavior was connected to your child’s disability or whether the IEP wasn’t followed.

-2. Ask to review data and the IEP.
-If behavior is a manifestation or the IEP wasn’t implemented, request a return to placement, a Functional Behavioral Assessment, and a Behavior Intervention Plan.
-These protections prevent punishing the child for having a disability and require supports to address behavior.
+2. Ask to review discipline records, behavior data, and the IEP.
+If the behavior is a manifestation of disability or if the IEP wasn’t implemented, request a return to placement, a Functional Behavioral Assessment, and a Behavior Intervention Plan.

 4. Transition: “My disabled teen needs a plan for life after high school.”